PardoEdgar/Mud_Maps/README.md

 ## Overview
 This repository provides a reproducible workflow for Spatial Mapping from 3D models and Orthomosacs built in Agisoft Metashape
 The approach combines Python and R scrips using Metashape-API to extract internal locations and convert them to Real World position with transformation matrix.
-Then, we plotted the Tagged Coral and Poles locations and further edited the maps with Inkscape for better aesthetic visualization.
+We plotted the real world positions from tagged Coral and Poles and further edited the maps with Inkscape for better aesthetic visualization.
-Here we also acquired new possible tagged coral colonies using de Orthomosaics as a map and plotted their locations for further searching in field.
+Here we also acquired positions of new possible tagged coral colonies using the Orthomosaics as a map and plotted them for further and easy search in fieldtrip.

 ---
 ## Contents